Skip to main content

 Key Facts

-3. ISRO Chairperson Dr V. Narayanan announced that the exact launch date will be disclosed within weeks.
+1. ISRO Chairperson Dr V. Narayanan announced that the launch date for the HLVM3 G1/OM1 uncrewed Gaganyaan mission will be disclosed shortly.

-4. The mission will validate the orbital module, communication systems, and re‑entry capability without a crew.
+3. The mission will validate the orbital module, communication systems, life‑support and re‑entry capabilities ahead of the crewed flight.

-5. Successful completion is mandatory before the crewed Gaganyaan flight slated for later in the decade.
+5. Successful completion of the uncrewed test is a prerequisite for the crewed Gaganyaan flight expected later in the decade.

 Background & Context

-The Gaganyaan programme embodies India's push for strategic autonomy in human spaceflight, linking science‑technology policy with national security and soft power.
-Its progress is monitored under the governance model of a public sector undertaking led by a technocratic chairperson, illustrating policy implementation dynamics in the space sector.
+The Gaganyaan programme embodies India's push for strategic autonomy in space, linking science‑technology advancement with national security and soft power.
+In UPSC terms, it illustrates the governance model of a technocratic public sector agency and the policy emphasis on indigenous capability under the Department of Space.

 UPSC Syllabus Connections